Ruchiiiiii/Immunobiology-Modeling/README.md

 Steps:
 1. Arg_Parser Code:
 The code takes the following inputs:
-- - e: to set the epitope amino acid sequence
+- -e: to set the epitope amino acid sequence
-- - n: to set the initial naive B cell population
+- -n: to set the initial naive B cell population
-- - d: to set the division rate of the antigens
+- -d: to set the division rate of the antigens
-- - p: to set the number of antibodies produced by each B cell
+- -p: to set the number of antibodies produced by each B cell
-- - ex: to set the number of times B cells undergo Somatic Hypermutation
+- -ex: to set the number of times B cells undergo Somatic Hypermutation
-- - ri: to tell whether reinfection occurs or not
+- -ri: to tell whether reinfection occurs or not

 2. Ant_Lymph Code:
 - This code organizes the properties of the antigen epitope and the B cells